 How to Avoid a Melatonin Hangover

-Understanding how to use melatonin effectively is key to sidestepping the grogginess that can follow its misuse.
+Understanding how to use melatonin effectively is key to sidestepping the grogginess and any other potential side effects that can follow its misuse.
 Here are some tips to help you tailor your melatonin use to avoid a hangover:

 1. Mind the Dosage